It isn't going to be long before the left, you know, as all this Georgia-Russia thing pops up.

 So what the hell weakness are you describing?

-Um I'm talking about, and there's your rhetoric.
+I'm talking about, and there's your rhetoric.

-I'm talking about Obama you going on and on about Obama playing golf in a Hawaii and making some sort of claim that this whole world is going to fall apart because of Obama.
+You going on and on about Obama playing golf in Hawaii and making some sort of claim that this whole world is going to fall apart because of Obama.

-This has nothing to do with Obama.
+This has absolutely nothing to do.

-I'll tell you what this has to do with.
+If you talk for an hour and a half about Barack Obama, I'll tell you what this has to do with.

 It has to do with the fact that we have three people speaking for the country right now.